Skip to Content

 Treating and Preventing Irritation

-• Replace blades annually to avoid hair pulling
+• Replace dull blades to stop hair-pulling

 Tips for Sensitive or Easily Irritated Skin